sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_other.rst

     Wall time: 1.05 s

-By the way, we could gain even a little more speed with the Cython version with a type declaration, by changing
-``def is2pow(n):`` to ``def is2pow(unsigned int n):``.
+By the way, we could gain even a little more speed with the Cython version with a type declaration, by changing ``def is2pow(n):`` to ``def is2pow(unsigned int n):``.

-Other Languages
+Other languages
 ===============

 Since Sage is based on Python, it interfaces with C and C++, as well as other languages.
-See the Python documentation at http://www.python.org/doc/ for more details; in particular, "Extending and Embedding the Python Interpreter", available at http://docs.python.org/ext/ext.html, describes how to write C or C++ modules for use in Python.
+See the Python documentation at http://www.python.org/doc/ for more details.
+In particular, the section "Extending and Embedding the Python Interpreter", available at http://docs.python.org/ext/ext.html, describes how to write C or C++ modules for use in Python.

-The PARI C-library Interface
+The PARI C library interface
 ============================

 (This chapter was written by Martin Albrecht.)

-Here is the step-by-step guide to adding new PARI functions to Sage.
+Here is a step-by-step guide to adding new PARI functions to Sage.
 We use the Frobenius form of a matrix as an example.

 Some heavy lifting for matrices over integers is implemented using the PARI library.
 To compute the Frobenius form in PARI, the ``matfrobenius`` function is used.

-There are two ways to interact with the PARI library from Sage: The gp interface uses the gp interpreter, and the PARI interface uses direct calls to the PARI C functions -- this is the preferred way as it is much faster.
+There are two ways to interact with the PARI library from Sage.
+The gp interface uses the gp interpreter.
+The PARI interface uses direct calls to the PARI C functions---this is the preferred way as it is much faster.
 Thus this section focuses on using PARI.

-So we will add a new method to the gen class: this is the abstract representation of all PARI library objects.
+We will add a new method to the gen class.
+This is the abstract representation of all PARI library objects.
 That means that once we add a method to this class, every PARI object, whether it is a number, polynomial or matrix, will have our new method.
 So you can do ``pari(1).matfrobenius()``, but since PARI wants to apply ``matfrobenius`` to matrices, not numbers, you will receive a PariError in this case.

 The gen class is defined in ``SAGE_ROOT/devel/sage/sage/libs/pari/gen.pyx``, and this is where we add the method ``matfrobenius``:

 ::